Medallion Architecture: A complete Guide

-This model was popularized by Databricks and is now considered an essential best practice in modern data architectures.
+This model was popularized by Databricks and today is considered an essential best practice in modern data architectures.

-Medallion Architecture organizes data into three main layers, where each layer represents a higher level of refinement and value:
+The Medallion Architecture organizes data into three main layers, where each layer represents a higher level of refinement and value:

 Bronze → raw data

-Silver → cleaned and reliable data
+Silver → cleansed and trusted data

-Gold → business-ready data
+Gold → business-ready data ready for consumption

 Quick summary: data enters raw, gets cleaned, and is then transformed into business metrics.